racket/racket-pkg-website/README.md

 ### Adding users

 You can use the website frontend to add a user.
-Email for a new user is sent via `sendmail`, so if you don't have that configured, just watch the logs to see the token that would have been sent.
+Email for a new user is sent via sendmail or an SMTP relay, so if you don't have that configured, just watch the logs to see the token that would have been sent.

 ### Automatic code reloading